AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%%`

   The literal :kbd:`%` character.

+* :file:`%ts`

+  The short name for the current window ('Search', 'Project', 'Outline', or the base name for the current file).

+* :file:`%tl`

+  The long name for the current window ('Search', 'Project', 'Outline' or the absolute path name for the current file).

+* :file:`%rbl`

+  The name of the Remote Build server (defaults to 'localhost' when no such server is configured, hence the final 'l' in the name of the macro).

 Another type of macros are expanded before commands are executed: they start with the :kbd:`$` character and represent parameters passed to the action